 MXL V67 Mods

-Did you know that the MXL V67 / V67G is internally identical to the venerable MXL 2001?
+Did you know that the MXL V67 / V67G is internally identical to the popular MXL 2001?
 Both use a circuit that combines elements of the Neumann U87 and AKG C414 EB.
 Yet despite the influence of these landmark microphones, the circuit and capsule implementation of the V67 leave a lot of room for improvement.

 We have three modification options for the MXL V67 and V67G: replace the capsule, and/or replace the circuit.